AmitNaikRepository/AmitNaikRepository/README.md

 ### Hi I'm Amit Naik 👋

-**AmitNaikRepository/AmitNaikRepository** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Machine learning & Ai
 - 🌱 Curious about OpenSource
 - 👯 Working on Deployment On Cloud Infrastructure and Experience in AWS